davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 end
 {% endhighlight %}

 And so, we used all four strategies for metaprogramming in Ruby that we discussed in this post.
 Notice the method `:respond_to?` in the `Computer`'s implementation of `:method_missing`.
-When an object calls `:respond_to?`, Ruby will respond if that object implements the method passed as argument.
-You could asked: "But isn't the idea of `:method_missing` to dynamically implement a method that does not exist?"
+When an object calls `:respond_to?`, Ruby will respond if that object implements the method passed as an argument.
+You could ask: "But isn't the idea of `:method_missing` to dynamically implement a method that does not exist?"
 Correct.
-However, we are implementing a method in `Computer` and we are checking if the method in question exists in `DS`.
-We need that method to exist in `DS` to make this logic work, therefore we fist check if the method exists in `DS` and if not, we call the original implementation of `:method_missing`.
-Otherwise, we continue with our implementation.
+However, we are implementing the logic of method missing in `Computer` and checking if an associated method exists in `DS`.
+We need that method to exist in `DS` to make this logic work; therefore, we first check if the method exists in `DS`, and if not, we call the original implementation of `:method_missing`.
+Otherwise, we will continue with our implementation.

 # There is More

-In this post I briefly discussed metaprogramming strategies with Ruby such as Dynamic Dispatch, Dynamic Methods, Ghost Methods, Dynamic Proxy, and Blank Slate.
-Paolo Perrotta refers to these strategies as "spells".
+I briefly discussed metaprogramming strategies with Ruby in this post, such as Dynamic Dispatch, Dynamic Methods, Ghost Methods, Dynamic Proxy, and Blank Slate.
+Paolo Perrotta refers to these strategies as "spells."
 In his book, many other spells are discussed: Around Alias, Class Extension, Class Instance Variable, Class Macro, Clean Room, Code Processor, Deferred Evaluation, Flat Scope, Hook Method, Kernel Method, Lazy Instance Method, Mimic Method, Monkey Patch, Namespace, Nil Guard, Object Extension, Open Class, Prepend Wrapper, Refinement, Refinement Wrapper, Sandbox, Scope Gate, Self Yield, Shared Scope, Singleton Method, String of Code, and Symbol to Proc.
 Trust me: I didn't even scratch the surface.
 There is much more to metaprogramming in Ruby.

 # Conclusions

 Ruby is a dynamic language by design.
-Not only its syntax is concise and elegant but also its constructs are available for meaningful manipulations which takes object-oriented programming to its full potential and makes metaprogramming in Ruby a delightful experience.
-For this reason I find Ruby the best language for prototyping I know.
+Its syntax is concise and elegant, and its constructs are available for meaningful manipulations, which takes object-oriented programming to its full potential and makes metaprogramming in Ruby a delightful experience.
+For this reason, I find Ruby the best language for prototyping I know.